Getting Started with the Uptime.com Group Check

 youtube-logo-final.svg Skip to 0:29

-To create your first group check, click on Monitoring > Checks or Monitoring > Group Checks, followed by the Add New button.
+To create your first group check, click on Monitoring then Add New and select Group from the Check type drop-down.

 It is also possible to create a group check or add to an existing one using bulk actions.
-Select several checks from your list of checks and then click The three dots> Create Group Check or Add to Group Check.
+Select several checks from your list of checks and then click More Actions > Create Group Check or Add to Group Check.

 You will find the Group Check nested beneath the Web subheading in the All Checks dropdown.